Darkpaster/Darkpaster.github.io/src/content/topics/en/cognition/cognitive-biases.md

 -   **How to recognize:**
   -   If it seems that a certain phenomenon is appearing "everywhere," ask yourself if this was preceded by your interest in the topic.
   -   Try to purposefully shift your attention to something else.
 What else is happening around you that you haven't noticed?
-  -   Compare your perception of a situation with that of another person—they likely noticed completely different details.
+  -   Compare your perception of a situation with that of another person — they likely noticed completely different details.

 #### **Illusory Truth Effect**